 Jim Phelan: Yes.

-Eyal Segal: There's the dynamics involved here, which is very typical of Sholem Aleichem stories in general, by the way, of what I would call repetition plus escalation.
+Eyal Segal: There's a dynamics involved here, which is very typical of Sholem Aleichem stories in general, by the way, of what I would call repetition plus escalation.

 Jim Phelan: Yes, yes.
-I mean, that's a good description, I think.
+That's a good description, I think.
 Yeah.

 Eyal Segal: On the one hand, there's a clear and elaborate repetitive pattern to Kivke's letters, as well as the responses to them, but it also gets continually worse, so to speak, because as time goes by, for example, Kivke's letters become more blunt, his threats become more explicit, the sums of [00:37:00] money, of course, he demands get bigger.